-Ten species of rare primates—including black howler monkeys, black-and-white ruffed lemurs, and macaques—live and play at the two-tier Primate Discovery Center, which contains 23 interactive learning exhibits on the ground level.
+Ten species of rare primates—including black howler monkeys, emperor tamarins, and lion-tailed macaques—live and play at the two-tier Primate Discovery Center, which contains 23 interactive learning exhibits on the ground level.

 Magellanic penguins waddle about the rather sad concrete Penguin Island, splashing and frolicking in its 200-foot pool.
 Feeding times are 10:30 and 3:30.
 Koalas peer out from among the trees in Koala Crossing, and kangaroos and wallabies headline the Australian Walkabout exhibit.
 The 7-acre Puente al Sur (Bridge to the South) re-creates habitats in South America, replete with giant anteaters and capybaras.

 An African Savanna exhibit mixes giraffes, zebras, kudus, ostriches, and many other species, all living together in a 3-acre section with a central viewing spot accessed by a covered passageway.

 The 6-acre Children's Zoo has about 300 mammals, birds, and reptiles, plus an insect zoo, a meerkat and prairie-dog exhibit, a nature trail, a nature theater, a huge playground, a restored 1921 Dentzel carousel, and a mini–steam train.
 A ride on the train costs $5, and you can hop astride one of the carousel's 52 hand-carved menagerie animals for $3.